Kuala Lumpur Sentral station: Muzium Negara MRT station

-Due to space constraints, an MRT station could not be built in the Stesen Sentral area, therefore an MRT station had to be built in front of the nearby National Museum to allow connections to Stesen Sentral.
-The Muzium Negara MRT station opened on 17 July 2017, along with the underground footbridge that connects the MRT station to the main KL Sentral building.
+Due to space constraints, an MRT station could not be built in the Stesen Sentral area, an MRT station had to be built in front of the nearby National Museum to allow connections to Stesen Sentral.
+The station opened on 17 July 2017, along with the underground footbridge that connects the MRT station to the main KL Sentral building.

 KL Sentral bus hub

 KL Sentral has also been made a city bus hub by Rapid KL as part of its bus network revamp.
 It is the bus hub for city shuttle and trunk bus routes.

 Buses to Singapore and the Kuala Lumpur International Airport also operate from KL Sentral, while most other bus operators go near KL Sentral along Jalan Tun Sambanthan.
-Also, a hop-on/hop-off tourist bus stop is located between Hilton and the station.
+Also, a hop-on/hop-off tourist bus stop is located between the Hilton and the station.
 Traveling by bus to Genting Highlands is also available here.